NanoCode012/docker-php-cd/README.md

     ```
 1. Rename `.env.sample` to `.env` and fill it in.

 1. Create `app` directory and place PHP code within.
+You can either clone a repo in or directly copy code in.

 ## Continuous Deployment